altostratous/simpu/README.md

 All the docs can be found in the docs folder.

 ## Installation
-Just clone the repository to your PC and open the project file using Quartus and then build whole the project.
+Just clone the repository and the submodule to your PC and open the project file using Quartus and then build whole the project.

 ## Test
 The project has passed functional simulations with clock equal to 10.0 nanoseconds.
-This project depends on the assembler project simpasm.
+This project depends on the assembler project [simpasm](https://github.com/altostratous/simpasm).

 There are two major tests to run, test_array_mul_minimal and test_array_sort_minimal.
 To run the tests first compile the project once to ensure that there's no problem with the files and the Quartus/ModelSim version.